Last Updated on May 17, 2022 by Thalia

 There’s loads to learn from Bridget because she was an absolute icon but the main thing?

 Always choose comfort over style.

 The Notebook contains some super iconic lines not to mention my absolute favourite ever movie line:

 But what The Notebook really taught me, is that relationships aren’t perfect.

 No matter how in love two people are.
-There’s always going to be challenges and disagreements.
+There are always going to be challenges and disagreements.

 Relationships take work and need constant improvement.